 Events before your programme begins

-Before your course begins, you’re invited to attend a welcome event on campus in December followed by two online events in January.
-These events are not compulsory but are available to help ensure you can have any of your final questions answered.
+Before your course begins, you’re invited to attend two online events in January.
+The events are not compulsory but are available to help ensure you can have any of your final questions answered.
 The event on 20 January is scheduled over two slots to give everyone an opportunity to ask their questions.
 There is no need to log onto both of these unless you do have questions.